mariadb-edwardstoever/galera_gtid_audit/README.md

 # gtid_domain_id (not set)
 # server_id (not set) # it is possible to have each Galera node with a
                       # different server_id.
 But, it will add a step when switching masters.
-binlog_format = ROW   # Necessary for Galera
+binlog_format = ROW   # Necessary for Galera.
+Understand the consequences for the replica/slave.
 ```
 ### What is the extra step if each Galera node has a different server_id?
 Let's say you determine you want to switch nodes, and the start is at seq_no 290112.
 You need to either guess the server_id for that sequence, or get it from one of the binary logs shown here.
-By the way, if you guess and fail, you can try again, there are only 3 possibilities.
+By the way, if you guess the server_id and fail, you can try again, there are only 3 possibilities for a three-node cluster.
 Anyway, here we see how to do it:
 ```
-# THIS STEP IS NECESSARY if each GALERA server has different value for server_id
+# Look for GTID with seq_no 290112 to get the server_id
 root@m1:~$ mariadb-binlog /var/log/mysql/mariadb-bin-log.000017 |grep 290112| grep GTID
 #230808 14:32:11 server id 2  end_log_pos 6065460 CRC32 0x4b5fb18c      GTID 0-2-290112 trans
 root@m1:~$